  Error Characterisation Approach (ECA): It consists on computing Protection Levels (PLs) based on the characterization of the measurement errors; these techniques do not necessarily require FDE techniques.

-o RAIM in maritime.
-RAIM was developed for aviation GNSS receivers and although RAIM algorithms are implemented almost universally in maritime GNSS receivers, there is currently no IMO or IEC specifications or standards which say how RAIM should operate in the maritime environment.
+However, RAIM algorithms ware developed for aviation GNSS receivers and although RAIM algorithms are implemented almost universally in maritime GNSS receivers, there is currently no IMO or IEC specifications or standards which say how RAIM should operate in the maritime environment (see section 2.6.2 for further information about RAIM in maritime regulation).
 There is therefore a need for the development of maritime specific RAIM algorithms, as RAIM algorithms developed for aviation are not suitable for the maritime environment.

 Open questions on RAIM: